DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-4. Create an `IOSMessageHandler` class in the `Platform/IOS` folder.
+4. You need the same functionality for iOS applications too.
+Create an `IOSMessageHandler` class in the `Platform/IOS` folder.

    _Platform/IOS/IOSMessageHandler.cs_:
    ```cs